Views:

-Members might be entitled to MHO status if they:
+You might be entitled to MHO status if you:

-- spend 80% or more of their time in direct treatment and care of mentally ill patients.
+• spend 80% or more of your time in direct treatment and care of mentally ill patients

-Direct treatment and care means ‘contractual duties or activities that must be undertaken where the patient is present.’
+Direct treatment and care means ‘contractual duties or activities which must be undertaken where the patient is present.’

 If you think you’re entitled to MHO status, contact your employer.

-Read more information on MHO status on our website.
+You can read more information about MHO status on our website.

 Doubling your MHO membership